Car Accidents: Internal Bleeding Injuries

 In serious car accidents like high-speed car crashes, internal bleeding injuries are possible.
 Internal bleeding can be the result of trauma to an organ such as the liver, lungs, brain, heart, aorta, kidneys or spleen.

-If you or a loved one has suffered a life-threatening internal bleeding injury you likely have extensive medical bills and over recovery expenses.
+If you or a loved one has suffered life-threatening internal injuries after car accident you likely have extensive medical bills and over recovery expenses.
 Speak to a car accident lawyer about how you can recoup damages and get to the best possible quality of life.

 What is internal bleeding?

 According to WebMd, internal bleeding or internal hemorrhage is a loss of blood that comes from the vascular system and flows into a body cavity.
 It is always a serious medical emergency but the scope of severity depends on the rate of bleeding and which body part is bleeding.
 In some cases internal bleeding injuries are delayed by hours or days and get worse as time goes on.
 In less severe cases, the bleeding may stop without intervention.
 Surgery is required in cases where the bleeding does not stop on its own.

 In serious car accidents, drivers and passengers may experience the following internal injuries:

 - When a large area of the skin turns a deep purple color, it can be caused by bleeding into the skin and soft tissues.

 - Swelling, tightness, and pain in the leg can be a sign of internal bleeding in the thigh.
 (Usually caused by a fracture of the thighbone).

 - Headache and loss of consciousness can be caused by internal bleeding in the brain.